brettelliot/ecal/README.rst

     cal_df = ecal.get('2017-03-30')

-``ecal`` is very easy to extend in case you want to support another caching system or even use another earnings announcement fetcher.
+``ecal`` is very easy to extend in case you want to support another caching system or even create another earnings announcement fetcher.
 For more documentation, please see http://ecal.readthedocs.io.